Chart Color Schemes

 Health outcomes in Evatt are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Evatt's health indicators show below-average results with common health conditions slightly more prevalent than average across both younger and older age groups.
+Evatt's health indicators show lower-than-average results, with common health conditions slightly more prevalent than usual across both younger and older age groups.

-The rate of private health cover is exceptionally high at approximately 58% of the total population of 3,164 people.
-Mental health issues and asthma are the most common medical conditions in the area, affecting 10.3% and 9.2% of residents respectively.
-67.0% of residents declare themselves completely clear of medical ailments compared to 68.1% across Australian Capital Territory.
-The area has 15.6% of residents aged 65 and over, which amounts to 853 people.
-Health outcomes among seniors in Evatt are above average, performing even better than the general population in health metrics.
+Private health cover is very high here, at approximately 58% of the total population (around 3,164 people).
+The most frequent medical issues are mental health problems and asthma, affecting 10.3 and 9.2% of residents respectively.
+About 67.0% of residents claim to be completely free from medical ailments, compared to 68.1% in the Australian Capital Territory as a whole.
+As of 2021, approximately 15.6% of Evatt's population is aged 65 and over (around 853 people).
+Despite this, health outcomes among seniors are above average, performing better than the general population in various health metrics.

 Frequently Asked Questions - Health